Working with Electricity

 • Before leaving the Cage or rental house with electrical equipment, examine all cables for breaks or cuts in the insulation.
 Do the same with cables on production stages prior to connecting power.
 Never use damaged cables.

 • Do not let your body become grounded.
-If you are grounded, it means you may become part of the electrical circuit and thus are likely to have electricity pass through your body.
-This can be fatal.
+If you are grounded, you may become part of the electrical circuit and thus likely to have electricity pass through your body, which can be fatal.

 • There are many factors that can increase your risk of becoming grounded and receiving an electrical shock.
 The following is a partial list: